 4427 Peach Tree Dr. NW, Roanoke, VA 24017

 Hoag, Charles K. (Charley) '56 -'57 BASS (Principal)

 Sp3, at the very end

-Married to Mary Tuven (Kansas City Symphony), two daughters [Minnesota & Brussels, Belgium], one granddaughter.
-Have played in New Orleans Philharmonic under Hilsberg, Oklahoma City SO under Guy Fraser Harrison.
-Have compositions published by Theodore Presser [bass music], Neil A. Kjos[bass], Ludwig[marimba], Rentals from Carl Fischer[orchestra], Th.Presser[trombone choir].
+Was married to Mary Tuven (Kansas City Symphony), two daughters [Minnesota & Brussels, Belgium], one granddaughter.
+Played in New Orleans Philharmonic under Hilsberg, Oklahoma City SO under Guy Fraser Harrison.
+Had compositions published by Theodore Presser [bass music], Neil A. Kjos[bass], Ludwig[marimba], Rentals from Carl Fischer[orchestra], Th.Presser[trombone choir].
 Bass music in manuscript available from Lemur.
 Music theory lectures on Silvestre Revueltas including one in Mexico City in '98 and one next week, Sept.
 '99 Mexico City.
 Orchestral works played by Kansas City Symphony, Oklahoma City Symphony, Tulsa, Warsaw Philharmonic, Topeka Symphony.
 Other pieces for soprano & piano; clarinet & bass; chorus; piano; violin, clarinet & piano, and others, etc..

 Hoffman, Oleg '52 - '54 TYMPANI firstname.lastname@example.org